mariusavram91/mariusavram/about.md

 ![Interrail, 2015](/assets/interrail.jpg)

-Talking about languages, I like to learn them.
-Speaking Romanian, learning English and French at school, then learning Spanish on my own and when I moved to Madrid, also trying to learn German.
+I speak Romanian, English, Spanish, some French (it is a bit rusty though).
+I am currently trying to learn German.
 I would also like to learn either Chinese or Japanese.

 ### Why programming?